Sport-Induced Physiological Changes

 Lipids and weight loss

 It is important to keep in mind that it is difficult to lose weight with training as your only weapon.
 To maximize weight loss, you also need to change your eating habits.
 There are 3,500 calories in a pound of fat.
-During physical activity of moderate intensity, a 30 year old person with a healthy weight (a BMI* between 20 and 24.9) will burn between 600 and 900 calories per hour.
+During physical activity of moderate intensity, a 30-year-old person with a healthy weight (a BMI* between 20 and 24.9) will burn between 600 and 900 calories per hour.
 This means that in order to lose 1 lb, a person must exercise for a total of 4 to 6 hours.

 * BMI: Body Mass Index - an international standard to measure overweight and obesity.
 It is defined as the weight divided by the square of height (kg/m2) and it allows to assess the risks to health.

 Have you ever heard the expression "an athlete's heart"?
 You will see its meaning in the following lines.
-In response to an aerobic training, the weight and volume of your heart will increase.
+In response to aerobic training, the weight and volume of your heart will increase.
 The heart muscle (myocardium) will be the first to experience hypertrophy (an enlargement) and the wall of your left ventricle, which will be subject to a higher pressure, will thicken (3).
 The amount of blood that your heart will eject with each contraction (the stroke volume) will also increase.
-At the same time, this will result in an improvement of your endurance in your athletic performance.
+At the same time, this will result in an improvement in your endurance in your athletic performance.
 Also, when you finish a workout, your heart rate returns to normal much faster than for someone who is sedentary.
 This is a sign that your body recovers quickly.
 In regards to the volume of blood ejected in one minute (blood flow), it will also increase in people practicing a physical activity, thus creating a better distribution of blood to the muscles.

 In addition to having a significant impact on your muscles and organs, training on a regular basis will drastically change your entire hormonal system.
 First, the more you increase the intensity of your workout, the more you will secrete adrenaline.
 This hormone is partly responsible for the functioning of the nervous system.
 Also, when you exercise, your insulin levels* will decrease because your body is becoming more sensitive to this hormone.
 This will allow your body to better utilize your reserves of lipids (fats) and glycogen (sugar) when exercising.
 Your appetite will also react to the effects of your hormones.
 One of the hormones responsible for appetite is peptide YY.
 When you exercise, the secretion of this hormone tends to increase (4).
 Although further research is needed, this could explain why your appetite decreases after prolonged exercise of moderate to high intensity.